 Applicants also have the option to provide additional information about their English ability by submitted a score on the Duolingo English Test (DET).
 This is an optional supplement that may assist us in evaluating your application for admission or a specific major.
 Important: the DET will be used as a supplement only; applicants must still demonstrate English language proficiency as noted above.

 Secondary School Transcripts or Exams

-International applicants who apply to UMass Amherst as first-year applicants starting with spring 2021 entry and continuing through the spring 2023 admissions cycle are not required to submit the SAT/ACT test score.
+At UMass Amherst, standardized tests are optional for first-year entering applicants.
+UMass Amherst will review applications with or without standardized test scores.
+Students who have taken the SAT/ACT exams are welcome to send their scores.
 Please see our test-optional policy for more information.
 Proof of English language proficiency is still required if English in not your first language and your high school is not following the American or British curriculum.

 If an applicant's high school (or secondary school) is in a country that requires national or state exams in order to progress to higher educational levels, we require a copy of official exam results for any exams completed prior to applying for admission instead of a secondary school transcript.
 Some examples are GCSE ordinary, advanced subsidiary, and advanced level exams; Indian secondary school certificate, higher secondary school certificate, or intermediate examination certificate; Caribbean secondary education certificate (CSEC) or Caribbean advanced proficiency examination (CAPE).